...and how ex-Air Traffic Controller became the best Sales Person in Tech major.

 #HR #Talent #Human Resources #Hiring #Job Descriptions #Bias #Resume #sales #India

-A job description, as defined by Wikipedia, is a document that describes the general tasks, or functions, and responsibilities of a position.
-It specifies the qualifications, experience or skills needed by the person in the job.
+A job description, as defined by Wikipedia, is a document that describes the general tasks, functions, and responsibilities of a position.
+It specifies the qualifications, experience, or skills needed by the person in the job.

 Almost all HR and hiring managers swear by Job Descriptions.
-But have we ever realized that Job Descriptions can also be limiting in our searches, resulting in potential false negatives?
-I was once, hiring for the position of a Regional Channel Sales Manager (CSM) in Singapore.
-The role would primarily be to drive sales and would involve working with the many channel partners across the Asia-Pacific region.
+But have we ever realized that Job Descriptions could also limit our searches, resulting in potential false negatives?
+I was once hiring for the position of Regional Channel Sales Manager (CSM) in Singapore.
+The role would primarily be to drive sales and work with the many channel partners across the Asia-Pacific region.
 The CSM would need to build and maintain relationships with the distributors and resellers and meet revenue targets.
 The job description required the candidate to be ‘self-motivated’, with an ‘eye-for detail’, amongst other things.
 As was the practice, HR would send the standard bunch of resumes of candidates with vast experience in other technology companies.

 This guy was in his late-20s, an ex-Airforce regular.
-He had been an Air Traffic Controller (ATC) for 6+ years, and had a two-year experience in a small tech company in their Business Development function.
-He wanted to get to a bigger organization in the tech-space, an industry he loves, he said.
-He shared that at most places he was not even getting shortlisted after the resume stage.
-Most hirers apparently considered the Airforce experience as irrelevant and the HR/ Manager was not willing to risk it by giving him a chance.
+He had been an Air Traffic Controller (ATC) for 6+ years and had a two-year experience in a small tech company in their Business Development function.
+He wanted to get to a more prominent organization in the tech space, an industry he loves, he said.
+He shared that at most places, he was not even getting shortlisted after the resume stage.
+Most hirers apparently considered the Airforce experience as irrelevant, and the HR/ Manager was not willing to risk it by giving him a chance.